 “We have an amazing cast,” he said.
 “This show has possibly the best cast since I’ve been in high school.
 The stage chemistry is amazing, as are the technical elements.
 Mrs. (Keli) Price has gone beyond in producing this show.”

-Price, in her second year as theater arts teacher at CHS, agrees this production is definitely major, and she credits the cast, her technical crew and co-producer, choir director Weslee Vance, in making it happen.
+Price, in her second year as a theater arts teacher at CHS, agrees this production is definitely major, and she credits the cast, her technical crew, and co-producer, choir director Weslee Vance, in making it happen.

 “Everyone has been working so hard since day one,” she said.
 “They have pulled together, and they are all very close—cast and crew.
 We have so much talent.”